 When you use Voice Control on your Mac, you interact with items on the screen using a Voice Control command followed by the name of an item, such as a button — for example, “Click OK”.
 When an item’s name isn’t apparent or you need to interact with a precise area of the screen, you can overlay the screen with numbers on each item or a grid so it’s easier to select items or navigate the screen.

-Tip: You can set an Overlay option in Voice Control preferences to continuously show numbered items or a grid on the screen so you don’t have to say commands to show them.
+Tip: You can set an Overlay option in Voice Control settings to continuously show numbered items or a grid on the screen, so you don’t have to say commands to show them.

 Use item numbers